Academic Letter Grades

 The CR/NC option is not available for graduate courses, nor can this option be used on courses repeated for GPA improvement.

 The instructor grades students using the grading basis approved for the course (A-F or P/NP).
-Students are awarded credit for the course if their final grade is P or C or higher.
-A grade of CR (credit) is entered on the student’s transcript.
+Students are awarded credit for the course if their final grade is P or a minimum grade of C. A grade of CR (credit) is entered on the student’s transcript.

-For performance comparison only, a grade of CR is considered equivalent to a grade of C or higher.
-A grade of CR does not carry grade points and is not included in GPA calculations.
+For performance comparison only, a grade of CR is considered equivalent to a minimum grade of C. A minimum grade of CR does not carry grade points and is not included in GPA calculations.

 Through the end of week two of the semester, students may request the CR/NC grading option by contacting the Office of the Registrar.
 Once selected, this grading option may not be changed to regular grading after the end of week two of the semester.